Distance-Modding/Mod.OnlineAdditions/README.md

 KNOWN ISSUE:
 When collisions are active the network cars are fairly jittery.
-Not ideal
+Not ideal Also, when you are spectating you have to wait until a network car respawns for their physics to be corrected.

 Motorcycle Mode will get disabled in multiplayer.